 In their June 2024 memo, the FDA questioned the value of long-established guidance on conducting in vitro genotoxicity studies as part of PMTA module 4 submissions.
 The agency highlighted potential flaws in how e-liquid mixtures are evaluated, suggesting that the complex interactions of constituents in these products may not be adequately represented in in vitro studies.
 This raised concerns over whether the data derived from these assays might be influenced by both constituent properties and inherent design limitations.

 To address this, the FDA has proposed a more nuanced, component-based approach for genotoxicity hazard assessments, with a particular focus on mathematical cumulative risk assessments.
-In their follow-up memo on Estimated Lifetime Cancer Risk (ELCR), the FDA detailed a new framework that shifts away from solely relying on in vitro data and towards a comprehensive evaluation of cumulative risks.
+In their follow-up memo on Excess Lifetime Cancer Risk (ELCR), the FDA detailed a new framework that shifts away from solely relying on in vitro data and towards a comprehensive evaluation of cumulative risks.

 Understanding the Role of ELCR in PMTA Submissions